TechRadar Verdict

 Geekom MegaMini G1: 30-second review

-Lots of Mini PC makers have attempted to make unfeasibly small systems.
+Lots of mini PC makers have attempted to make unfeasibly small systems.
 But the Geekom MegaMini G1, a collaboration between Techno and Geekom, throws that presumption out of the window from the outset.

-This uniquely styled mini tower features an RGB lighting array and a windowed alloy body where you can see a 120mm fan and water cooling in operation.
+Unlike many of the best mini PCs we've reviewed, this uniquely styled mini tower features an RGB lighting array and a windowed alloy body where you can see a 120mm fan and water cooling in operation.

 Built around an Intel 13th-generation i9-13900H twenty-thread processor and 32GB of DDR5, this is a powerful system that comes with plenty of ports for connecting all manner of external devices.